apdlv72/VitoWifi/README.md

 <b>WARNING 2:</b> The ESP is powered by 3.3V while the OTGW needs 5V.
 Also the logic levels
 on the I/O pins are 0/3.3V and 0/5V.
-While some people say that the ESP is not 5V tolerant, some say that this is a myth.
+While some people say that the ESP is not 5V tolerant, some say that this is a myth since the datasheets states that there is some electronics to protect agains over voltage.
 It's up to you to find out who is right and to risk to brick a ESP.
-For safe operation it is recommended to use a logic level shifter such as he AN10441 or PCA9306.
+For safe operation it is recommended to use a logic level shifter such as he AN10441 or PCA9306 or at least to use a voltage divider on the EPS's RX pin.

-The Rx/Tx pins of the ESP8266 need to be connected via the level shifter to the Tx/Rx pins of the OTGW.
-Note that the cables need to be crossed thus connecting Rx on the one side to Tx on the other side and vice versa.
+Note that the cables need to be crossed thus connecting Rx on the ESP side to Tx on the gateway and vice versa.

 GPIO0 - which is used during flashing the ESP (must be pulled to ground) - can be connected to a LED and a resistor (approx. 200-30Ohms) towards Vcc (3.3V).